Graduation rate (2015-2017): 94%

 In the same structured interviews, clinical instructors praise Puget Sound physical therapy students for their extraordinary writing ability.
 At Puget Sound, you will have ample opportunity to hone your writing skills, since you will take part in a writing program that is coordinated across the curriculum to give you experience in every form of writing that is relevant to physical therapy.

-Over the 40-year history of the program, Puget Sound physical therapy graduates have had an exceptionally high first-time passing rate when taking the professional licensing exam.
-In the past three years, Puget Sound graduates have averaged a 93 percent passing rate on their first attempt at the licensing exam, with an ultimate pass rate of 100 percent each year.
+Since the program’s founding in 1975, Puget Sound physical therapy graduates have had exceptionally high first-attempt passing rates on the professional licensing exam and a consistent ultimate pass rate of 100%.
 You will have opportunities in the program to practice skills that will enhance your ability to be successful on this exam.

 Graduates of the Physical Therapy program at Puget Sound are eligible to sit for the National Physical Therapy Licensing Exam which is required to practice physical therapy in all 50 states.
 Candidates seeking licensure in the state of Washington must be of good moral character and have completed a degree program in physical therapy from an accredited institution.
 Specific physical therapy licensing requirements for the state of Washington can be found online at www.doh.wa.gov/hsqa/professions/Physical_Therapy/default.htm.

 When you graduate from Puget Sound, you are very likely to find work as a physical therapist.
 According to annual surveys of our graduates, Puget Sound graduates have a high employment rate within six months of graduation.

 At Puget Sound, you will have the opportunity to participate in innovative and special programs, such as our enhanced curriculum and specialty clinical experience in oncology physical therapy, health promotion programs within the campus such as the musician injury prevention program, and community outreach education programs.
 In the final semester of the program, you will be able to pursue an area of special clinical interest in our advanced clinical elective courses.